ttntm/ttntm/content/blog/19-watch3r.md

 ## Technical Details

 On top of watching the same movie twice within 3 years, making use of Vue 3 was the main reason I started working on this application.
-I'll publishe a separate article on my developer experience soon; for the time being, here's a quick summary of the technical details:
+I'll publish a separate article on my developer experience soon; for the time being, here's a quick summary of the technical details:

 - Front end: Vue 3 + Tailwind CSS
 - State mgt.: Vuex 4 beta + plugins